hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-create-a-virtual-network-in-hpe-greenlake-for-private-cloud.md

 ##### **Ext-Net**

-Interface connected to Virtual Distributed Switch configured in customer environment for enabling external connectivity from the tenant virtual machines.
+Interface connected to Virtual Distributed Switch configured in a customer environment for enabling external connectivity from the tenant virtual machines.

 ## Prerequisites